LavyshAlexander/ts-template/README.md

 # TypeScript Project Template

-This is a template for TypeScript project with jest test and debug included.
+This is a template for TypeScript project with mocha / chai test and debug included.

 ## Prerequirements